iOS · Spring 2026 · invitation only

 You don't see your friends' notes early.
 They unlock as you reach the chapter, the line, the moment.
 It's the only group chat that can't ruin a book.

-Small clubs, real friends
+Book clubs, real friends & followers

 Built for three-to-eight people who actually know each other.
 No follower count, no algorithm, no public reviews.
 Just your people, talking about a book.